Samsung/tizen-docs/docs/platform/release-notes/tizen-7-0-m1.md

 #### New and changed features

 - Matter
-  - Matter which aims for unifying and IP-based connectivity protocol has been added.
+  - Matter which aims to unify an IP-based connectivity protocol has been added.
 - Thread
   - Network device protocol for thread has been added.
 - Wi-Fi